 Abolishing Intellectual Property (IP) regime: as per the Intellectual Property Asset Prohibition, IBCs incorporated under the new regime are required to abandon all of their Intellectual Property Assets.

 As to IBCs incorporated on or after 17 October 2017, the IP prohibition is immediately applicable.
-IBCs registered on or before the aforementioned date are obliged to submit a record of their current IP for approval to continue holding current IP assets up to 30 June 2021, during which all of their approved IP must be disposed of.
+IBCs registered on or before 30th June 2018 (IP assets acquired up to 16th October 2017) are obliged to submit a record of their current IP for approval to continue holding current IP assets up to 30 June 2021, during which all of their approved IP must be disposed of.

 Impacts of the new taxation regime on Belize IBCs